cedarcode/webauthn-rails/README.md

 After running the generator, you **must** configure the WebAuthn settings:

-1. Edit `config/initializers/webauthn.rb` and set your allowed origins:
+1. Edit `config/initializers/webauthn.rb` and set your allowed origins and Relying Party name:

 ```ruby
 WebAuthn.configure do |config|